Divine Masterplan For Life

 Patriotism - the love of one's country.

-Filial Piety - respect as a child of God to God the Father, our parents, those in authority.
+Filial Piety - respect as a child of God to God the Father, our

 Obedience - respect for legitimate authority.